Enhanced Change-Point Detection in Functional Means: Simulation

-The simulations results are summarized as follows. \begin{itemize} \item[1.]
-The levels of the proposed detector is well controlled around the nominal level under both $i.i.d.$~and dependent case. \item[2.]
-The performance of the proposed detector is robust to the selection of $\rho$ and random errors, while the other two competitors are evidently more sensitive to random errors. \item[3.]
-The power of the proposed detector is substantially higher than that of both competitors especially when the noise variation is high.
-The fPC-based detector typically gave the worst performance.
-It numerically demonstrates the necessities of careful selection of basis functions. \item[4.]
-An interesting phenomenon in the $i.i.d.$~case is that as the standard error of random error $s$ increases, the power of the fPC-based detector obviously increases.
-However, the variance of the detected change-points is much higher than that of the proposed detector and the fully functional detector.
-In addition, in the dependent case, the empirical size of the fPC-based detector is not close to the nominal one.
-Thus, the ordinary functional principal components are not always reliable in change-point detection for functional data. \end{itemize}
+The comparisons are summarized as follows. \begin{itemize} \item[1.]
+The type-I error of the proposed detector is well controlled around the nominal level under both $i.i.d.$~and dependent case. \item[2.]
+The performance of the proposed change-aligned detector is {\it robust} to the selection of $\rho$ and $\kappa$, and thus is not highly influenced by tuning parameters. \item[3.]
+The power of the proposed detector is obviously higher than that of the fully functional detector and the fPC-based detector, especially when the noise variation is high.
+The fPC-based detector typically gives the worst performance especially when the leading ordinary fPCs cannot explain the change.
+The fully functional approach, though performs better than the fPC-based approach, still gives suboptimal performance compared to the new approach especially when the noises become substantial.
+One explanation is that the fully functional approach incorporates the random noises into the detection procedure, and the nuisance effect of the random noises reduce the detection power.
+It numerically demonstrates the necessities of careful selection of basis functions. \end{itemize}